So, the next time:

 - You hear of a tragedy, don’t hesitate in offering your support.

 - Your child makes a mistake, tell them it’s okay and they won’t lose you because of it.
-Remember that a child should never be threatened with loss of love because there is no pain deeper than the loss of losing a loved one.
+Remember that a child should never be threatened with the loss of love because there is no pain deeper than the loss of losing a loved one.
 Nurture compassion in them.

 - Your supposedly selfish friend asks for help, leave all the pre-conceptions you have and show your compassion.